Charles T. Moran

-Early life and education (1980–2003)
+Early life and education

 Charles Thomas Moran was born on September 27, 1980, in the San Pedro neighborhood of Los Angeles, California.
 His father was a firefighter, while his mother was a flight attendant.
 Moran graduated from Occidental College with a bachelor's degree in politics and from the Pepperdine University School of Public Policy with a master's degree in public policy.
 In 1999, he began working as a staffer in the California Republican Party.
 At Occidental, Moran came out as gay.
 He was the president of Sigma Alpha Epsilon's chapter at Occidental.

 Career

 Political consultancy and spokesmanship (2003–2019)

 Moran was the media director for California's delegation to the 2008 Republican National Convention.
-By April 2009, Moran had become a spokesman for the Log Cabin Republicans.
+By April 2009, Moran had become a spokesman for the Log Cabin Republicans, an organization for LGBT advocacy within the Republican Party.
 He became the California chapter's vice president by March 2010.
 By October, Moran began serving as the spokesman for Steve Cooley, the district attorney of Los Angeles County.
 Moran was among the participants set to appear on Rob Lowe's Potomac Fever on E!, a cancelled reality show.
 He worked for former Utah governor Jon Huntsman Jr.'s 2012 presidential campaign, the actor Antonio Sabàto Jr.'s 2018 California's 26th congressional district campaign, and the businessman John H. Cox's 2018 gubernatorial campaign.

 President of the Log Cabin Republicans (2019–2025)

-After Jerri Ann Henry resigned as the Log Cabin Republicans's executive director in August 2019, following the organization's endorsement of Donald Trump for president in the 2020 election, Moran became its managing director the following month.
+In August 2019, Jerri Ann Henry resigned as the Log Cabin Republicans's executive director, following the organization's endorsement of Donald Trump for president in the 2020 election.
+Moran became its managing director the following month.
 He aligned the organization with Trumpism; Moran had assisted in Trump's 2016 and 2020 presidential campaigns, and later assisted in Trump's 2024 campaign.
 In September 2023, Moran, among others, brought forth a California Republican Party draft proposal that would remove references to opposition to abortion and same-sex marriage.
 The proposal was rejected.
 He was a delegate at the 2024 Republican National Convention.
 In January 2025, Moran resigned as president to seek a job in the second Trump administration.